yurircorrea/roleService/README.md

 This application uses Docker to be installed and executed.
 Follow the steps bellow to ensure the proper configuration:

 ###Dependencies:
-These software needs to be installed on your machine:
+These dependencies are required to be installed on your local machine, in order to run this project:
 - Git
 - MySQL Server Version 8.0
-- Oracle Java JDK Version 11
-- Apache Maven

 ###Downloading the project: